bradgarropy/bradgarropy.com/content/posts/next-over-remix.md

 ## 🎬 conclusion

--   remix is still my top picks for apps
--   using it at work
--   stick with next
--   host on vercel
--   debating on how far i push into next ecosystem
--   just removed next/image
--   pair well together
+Given the issues I ran into, it showed me that [Remix][remix] isn't the right choice for a static blog.
+While the simplicity and developer experience is amazing, Remix really shines for authenticated web applications.
+That's why we're using it at [Atlassian][atlassian] for our latest internal tools.

+With that being said, I'm going to stick with [Next.js][next] for now.
+I'm still hosting on [Vercel][vercel], and they go together like peanut butter and jelly.
+However, I'm still debating on how far I push into the Next.js ecosystem.
+I recently made an effort to remove the `<Image>` component from my codebase, as it locked me into using Next.js.
+But their new `@next/font` module is very enticing...

--   should stop rewriting my blog
+At the end of the day, I should stop rewriting my website and start finishing all of the blog ideas I have!
--   instead should write all the posts i have drafted

 [pull-request]: https://github.com/bradgarropy/bradgarropy.com/pull/353
 [remix]: https://remix.run